scalasm/aws-lambda-mcp-cookbook/README.md

 <img src="https://github.com/ran-isenberg/aws-lambda-mcp-cookbook/blob/main/docs/media/banner.png?raw=true" width="400" alt="banner" />

-This project provides a working, open source based, pure AWS Lambda based Python MCP server implementation.
+This project provides a working, open source based, AWS Lambda based Python MCP server implementation.

+It provides two options:
+1. Pure, native Lambda function with no FastMCP.
+2. Lambda with AWS web adapter and FastMCP

 It contains a production grade implementation including DEPLOYMENT code with CDK and a CI/CD pipeline, testing, observability and more (see Features section).

-NO Lambda adapter, no FastMCP - just pure Lambda as it was meant to be.
+Choose the architecture that you see fit, each with its own pros and cons.

 This project is a blueprint for new Serverless MCP servers.